Grassfarming

 the consumer revolt against hormone-implanted meat

-Sometimes it helps to look at an issue from the other
+Sometimes it helps to look at an issue from the other side

-hormones. "'There's probably nothing else we can do chute-side with
+probably nothing else we can do chute-side with a critter that is as economically

-says Gerry Kuhl, extension feedlot specialist at Kansas State University
+important as a quality implant job,' says Gerry Kuhl, extension feedlot specialist

-(KSU).
-For round-numbers perspective, Kuhl explains implanting calves
+at Kansas State University (KSU).
+For round-numbers perspective, Kuhl explains

-an extra 30-40 lbs. ...
+serve up an extra 30-40 lbs. ...
 'That's a response we can't afford to ignore,

 given the narrowing profit margins," says Kuhl.'"

-Grassfarmers have a refreshingly different approach
+Grassfarmers have a refreshingly different approach to

-nature, the richness of the environment—not drugs—determines
+richness of the environment—not drugs—determines the growth rate

-the growth rate of grassfed animals.
+of grassfed animals.

 Grassfed animal products